aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/colorscale/_index.md

 ```

-the gradient color for the minimum value in the range.
+Gets the gradient color for the minimum value in the range.

 **Returns:**
 [Color](../../com.aspose.cells/color)